Sales Commission Accounting: Guide to ASC 606

 For the sake of this article and the ASC 606 regulation, we will be focused on the accrual basis method.
 The accrual basis recognizes the revenue when it is billed and earned, regardless of when the cash is paid or received.

-So, if your salesperson makes a sale today, but only gets their commission check during next month’s pay day, you will be recognising the revenue at the time of the sale this month.
+So, if your salesperson makes a sale today, but only gets their commission check during next month’s pay day, you will be recognizing the revenue at the time of the sale this month.

 How to Record Sales Commissions as an Expense?